-- 13. No development work shall commence until a Construction Environmental Management Plan (CEMP) including Construction Method Statement, Waste Management Plan, Pollution Prevention Plan and Peat Management Plan has been submitted to and approved by the Planning Authority in consultation with SEPA and SNH.
+14. No development work shall commence until a Construction Environmental Management Plan (CEMP) including Construction Method Statement, Waste Management Plan, Pollution Prevention Plan and Peat Management Plan has been submitted to and approved by the Planning Authority in consultation with SEPA and SNH.
 The method statement, which shall incorporate "good practice" methods from the Scottish UK wind farm industry to ensure that environmental impacts are reduced and incorporate all the mitigation measures identified in the ES and SEI supporting the application, shall be submitted no less than 2 months prior to the proposed commencement of the development unless the Planning Authority agrees otherwise.
 Thereafter, all the measures described in the approved method statement shall be implemented.
-The method statement shall include the following: - a) A plan of the construction operations at an appropriate scale; - b) A plan to an appropriate scale showing the location of any contractor's site compound and laydown areas required temporarily in connection with the construction of the development. - c) Method of defining track route and location (track corridors should be pegged out 500 1000m in advance of operations); - d) Track design approach - e) Maps of tracks indicating double and single tracks and position of passing places.
+The method statement shall include the following:-

-- f) The full extent of anticipated track 'footprint(s)' including extent of supporting 'geogrid' below roadstone and cabling at the edges of the track - g) Track construction: Floating track construction over peat >1m deep and gradients of 1:10 or less.
-Track construction for peat <1m deep, or on gradients of >1:10, cross slopes or other ground unsuitable for floating roads. - h) Procedures to be followed when, during track construction, it becomes apparent that the chosen route is more unstable or sensitive than was previously concluded, including ceasing work until a solution is identified, informed with reference to advice from ECoW. - i) Details of peat/soil stripping, storage and re-use.
-All soils stored on site shall be in accordance with BS3882 and SNH and SEPA guidance. - j) A management plan setting out the steps that shall be taken to monitor the environmental effects of the development, including the effects on ground water, surface water, noise and dust, during the construction phase and the operational phase.
+- a) A plan of the construction operations at an appropriate scale; - b) A plan to an appropriate scale showing the location of any contractor's site compound and laydown areas required temporarily in connection with the construction of the development. - c) Method of defining track route and location (track corridors should be pegged out 500 1000m in advance of operations); - d) Track design approach - e) Maps of tracks indicating double and single tracks and position of passing places. - f) The full extent of anticipated track 'footprint(s)' including extent of supporting 'geogrid' below roadstone and cabling at the edges of the track - g) Track construction: Floating track construction over peat >1m deep and gradients of 1:10 or less.
+Track construction for peat <1m deep, or on gradients of >1:10, cross slopes or other ground unsuitable for floating roads. - h) On-site access tracks will be constructed with a porous, non alkaline base layer to prevent any barrier to ground water movement. - i) Procedures to be followed when, during track construction, it becomes apparent that the chosen route is more unstable or sensitive than was previously concluded, including ceasing work until a solution is identified, informed with reference to advice from ECoW. - j) Details of peat/soil stripping, storage and re-use.
+All soils stored on site shall be in accordance with BS3882 and SNH and SEPA guidance. - k) A management plan setting out the steps that shall be taken to monitor the environmental effects of the development, including the effects on ground water, surface water, noise and dust, during the construction phase and the operational phase.
 Including a description of and measures to mitigate impact on surface water courses and the hydrology.
-The methodology of such monitoring including locations frequency, gathering of information on background levels, etc shall be submitted to the planning authority for approval prior to the commencement of works on site.
-Thereafter, the plan shall be implemented to the satisfaction of the Planning Authority and the results of such monitoring shall be submitted to the planning authority on a 6 monthly basis, or on request. - k) Specifying the means by which material to be used for the development is brought on site unless it has certification from a suitably UKAS accredited laboratory to confirm that the material is not contaminated. - I) Compliance with the Council's Sustainable Drainage Systems (SuDs) design criteria guidance and inclusive sign off by the relevant parties carrying out the elements of work associated with the design criteria appendices 1 to 4. - m) A coloured plan showing the sustainable drainage apparatus serving the application site together with the contact name and emergency telephone number of the party responsible for its future maintenance.
+The methodology of such monitoring including locations frequency, gathering of information on background levels, etc shall be submitted to the Planning Authority for approval prior to the commencement of works on site.
+Thereafter, the plan shall be implemented to the satisfaction of the Planning Authority and the results of such monitoring shall be submitted to the Planning Authority on a 6 monthly basis, or on request. - Specifying the means by which material to be used for the development is brought on site unless it has certification from a suitably UKAS accredited laboratory to confirm that the material is not contaminated. - m) Compliance with the Council's Sustainable Drainage Systems (SuDs) design criteria guidance and inclusive sign off by the relevant parties carrying out the elements of work associated with the design criteria appendices 1 to 4. - n) A coloured plan showing the sustainable drainage apparatus serving the application site together with the contact name and emergency telephone number of the party responsible for its future maintenance.
 Details of the future maintenance regime in accordance with the latest Construction Design and Management (CDM) Regulations is to be provided on this drawing.